 The City of Menlo Park manages two Caltrain shuttles bus routes- the Willow and Marsh shuttles which operate during the AM and PM peak hours taking passengers from Caltrain to their businesses, schools, shopping or appointments.
-The Willow and Marsh bus routes carried 51,000 passengers in 2010.
+The Willow and Marsh bus routes carried 56,938 passengers in 2012.
 This program is funded by a combination of City and County Association of Governments Local Services grant, business contributions, and the San Mateo County Joint Powers Board.

 The City also manages a Midday shuttle service which is a community service route open to the general public but focuses on the senior community.
-In 2010,the Midday shuttle carried 29,000 passengers.
-The Shopper's shuttle, which is a door-to-door service that now operates twice a week, carried 700 passengers during the same time period (when for the most part it only operated once per week).
+In 2012, the Midday shuttle carried 22,332 passengers.
+The Shoppers' shuttle, which is a door-to-door service that operates twice a week, carried 2,000 passengers in 2012.
 Smaller minibuses provide a community feel; buses are easily identified with the City of Menlo Park logo and other design elements.
 The small buses are able to drive into major activity centers such as the senior centers and popular shopping destinations.
 In addition, stops are made at the library in downtown Menlo Park, the Veterans Hospital, Stanford Hospital, and JobTrain.
 For those residents who do not live within an easy walking distance of a SamTrans stop or the Midday shuttle service stop, Menlo Park offers a shuttle service that picks up passengers at their homes provides rides to specific shopping areas.
-These programs are funded by a combination of City and County Association of Governments Local Services grant and new office development fees.
+The Midday shuttle is funded by a combination of C/CAG Local Services grant, a Lifeline grant and new office development fees.
+The Shoppers' shuttle is funded by C/CAG grant and Measure A funds.